reyes2981/spring/README.md

 - Stick with the **KISS** (keep it simple, stupid) and **DRY** (don't repeat yourself) principles.

+This is a backend program that utilizes a RESTful API to handle, receive and request data from a database that stores user information and more.
+The program is designed for an admin client side and allows for users to be created.
+The user also has the permission to add, update, delete and create new categogorized resources.

 # The original Plan

 ![charlie-day-its-always-sunny-in-philadelphia](https://user-images.githubusercontent.com/68618256/152446514-6928c9d2-8466-4308-9bc1-8420ed06b715.gif)

+I had big plans when I first started the project, to say the least.
+I originally was going to create a program that implemeented authorization and authenticataion to my database.
+My plan was to only make some

 ![spring](https://user-images.githubusercontent.com/68618256/152446601-990201a3-7126-4981-b65d-547ce5bbe509.jpeg)